clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

    sudo systemctl enable --now thermald

-For more information, see the thermald man page:
+For more information, see the :command:`thermald` man page:

 .. code-block:: bash